spectrality-github/esphome-p1mini/README.md

 * Now (Sep 2022) also supports the binary format used by some meters.

 ## ESPHome version
-The current version in main is tested with ESPHome version `2023.4.2`.
+The current version is tested with ESPHome version `2023.5.5`.
 Make sure your ESPHome version is up to date if you experience compile problems.

 ## Verified meter hardware / supplier
 * [Sagemcom T211](https://www.ellevio.se/globalassets/content/el/elmatare-produktblad-b2c/ellevio_produktblad_fas3_t211_web2.pdf) / Ellevio